History of the Department

 1982 saw the appointment of Professor Peter Alberti as Chairman of the Department of Otolaryngology, in succession to Professor Bryce.
 Again the department was infused with new concepts, new ideas and new strengths.
 With a major interest in residency training, Dr. Alberti revamped and reorganized the residency program.
 A two year academic core program was established and a temporal bone drilling facility for residents was built.
 With the enforced decrease in residency funded positions to 21, Dr. Alberti emphasized a better product although fewer in number.
 A year of research/enrichment, initially voluntary, proved so successful that it was incorporated officially into the training program but later was suspended because of funding issues.

-Professor Julian Nedzelski succeeded Professor Alberti in July 1992, and has made it clear that his ambitions lie in the areas of education research and intra departmental collaboration.
-New licensure regulations by MCC and new training requirements by the Royal College of Physicians and Surgeons of Canada necessitated some restructuring of the Residency Training Program which continued to evolve and provide a focus of excellence within the Department of Otolaryngology, University of Toronto.
+Professor Julian Nedzelski succeeded Professor Alberti in July 1992, and made it clear that his ambitions lie in the areas of education research and intra departmental collaboration.
+New licensure regulations by MCC and new training requirements by the Royal College of Physicians and Surgeons of Canada necessitated some restructuring of the Residency Training Program which continued to evolve and provide a focus of excellence within the department.

 Dr. Patrick Gullane took over as Chair from 2002–2012 followed by Dr. Ian Witterick from 2012 to the present.
 Dr. Gullane's enthusiasm and tireless work continued to propel the department on the world stage.
 Currently the department is embarking on an exciting new competency based education program for residents.